rockymadden/stringmetric/readme.md

 </dependency>
 ```

-## Scaladocs
+## Scaladoc
-[Scaladocs](http://rockymadden.com/stringmetric/scaladoc/) are available on the project website.
+[Scaladoc](http://rockymadden.com/stringmetric/scaladoc/) is available on the project website.

 ## Similarity package
 Useful for approximate string matching and measurement of string distance.
 Most metrics calculate the similarity of two strings as a double with a value between 0 and 1.
 A value of 0 being completely different and a value of 1 being completely similar.

+---

 __Dice / Sorensen Metric:__
 ```scala